B.C. hockey coach creates ‘gear library’ to remove cost barrier of sport

+“When the opportunity came about to play without having to buy all the equipment that seemed like a really good option.”

+Froese is one of the Tupper Tigers, a team of girls in Grade 8 through 12 at Sir Charles Tupper Secondary School in east Vancouver that recently formed.

-VANCOUVER — A hockey coach in Vancouver says cost shouldn’t be a barrier to trying out Canada’s national winter sport.
+Coach Todd Hickling created the team with a particular idea in mind: cost shouldn’t be a barrier to trying out Canada’s national winter sport.

 “One of the reasons that a lot of players don’t get to experience what it’s like to play hockey is the cost,” he said.

-Hickling says he has been overwhelmed by the support of the community, which has made enough donations to create a “gear library” and ensure the fees are covered for the fledgling team.
+Hickling said he has been overwhelmed by the support of the community, which has made enough donations to create a “gear library” and ensure the fees are covered for the fledgling team.

 “Girls come in who don’t have equipment, we fit them with used hockey gear that’s just right for them, and that removes one of the large barriers,” he said.